17 Summer Research Internships for High School Students

 Eligibility: High school juniors who hold U.S. citizenship can apply.

 Location: George Mason University, Fairfax, VA.
-Internships can either be fully remote, entirely in-person, or hybrid.
-This depends on your mentor's choice and their requirements.
+Internships can either be fully remote, entirely in-person, or hybrid, depending on your mentor's requirements.

-Eligibility: For the remote internships and in-person/hybrid computer lab internships, students must be 15 years or older by June-end, 2024.
-For the ‘wet-lab’ in-person or hybrid internships, students must be 16 or older by June-end, 2024.
-Note: While the program accepts international applications, specific research labs may be unavailable for non-U.S. citizens.
+Eligibility: For the remote internships and in-person/hybrid computer lab internships, students must be 15 years or older by June-end.
+For the ‘wet-lab’ in-person or hybrid internships, students must be 16 or older by June-end.
+Note: Specific research labs may be unavailable for non-U.S. citizens.

-This program is designed to offer applied research exposure and experience to high achieving high school students.
+This program is designed to offer research experience to high achieving high school students.
 It’s a highly competitive program, with only 12 students accepted every year - an acceptance rate of less than 3%.
-Once selected, you will work one-on-one with expert scientists and researchers, attend weekly seminars, and participate in discussions, field visits and social activities.
-As a scholar in this program, you get the opportunity to conduct research across a wide range of fields.
+You will work one-on-one with expert scientists and researchers, attend weekly seminars, and participate in discussions, field visits and social activities.
+You get the opportunity to conduct research across a wide range of fields.

 While not a traditional internship, the program is structured like one.
-You will gain practical research experience and build your knowledge base, as you learn from experienced faculty members from the university.
-Research areas for 2024 include nutritional sciences, computer science, biology and microbiology, mechanical engineering, neurobiology, history, chemistry, and electrical and computer engineering.
+Research areas included nutritional sciences, computer science, biology and microbiology, mechanical engineering, neurobiology, history, chemistry, and electrical and computer engineering.

 Cost/Stipend: No cost.
 Stipend of $750 + free housing and meals